TAP participation creates opportunities for student-driven, peer-to-peer instruction in introductory STEM courses and GGC outreach initiatives.

 - 3D printing

-- Lead a workshop with newly-created tutorial for three IT general education classes.
+- Develop and lead three workshops in IT general education classes.

-- Assist as student leader in existing tutorial.
+- Assist as student leader in workshops and other events.

 - Write reflection papers and journal the experience.